 Working in collaboration with contemporary artists, the Children’s Art Centre creates new and unique artworks and projects for the young, and young at heart to engage with artist’s ideas and ways of working.
 A key part of achieving great outcomes is in the design.
-For Kate Beynon’s ‘Friendly Beasts’, currently on display at GOMA until 22 October 2017, we wanted to create immersive spaces that invoke a sense of playfulness, encourage creativity and mindfulness.
+For Kate Beynon’s ‘Friendly Beasts’ we wanted to create immersive spaces that invoke a sense of playfulness, encourage creativity and mindfulness.

 Kate Beynon was born in Hong Kong in 1970 and moved to Australia in 1974 and has recently completed her PhD at Monash University, exploring the presence of creatures — including mythical beasts and hybrid human figures — in contemporary art and how they relate to theories of cultural identity.
 Her work is informed by multiple visual traditions including Western and Eastern comic books, animation, film, graffiti, calligraphy and fashion, and her rich artistic practice and beautiful watercolours provided fertile inspiration for us throughout the creative process of bringing to life the ‘Friendly Beasts’ exhibition.

 Once you enter the space you meet the ‘beasts’ in life-size form.
 Adapted from the artist’s Dance of the Spirits and Apotropaic Vessels series, each character has special attributes and different personalities.
 Mysterious Blue Shaman is a healer through music, magic charms and dance; mischievous, energetic Lotus Monkey encourages joy and play; grinning Tu-Dao Dog is a friendly and loyal companion; and snaky-haired Gorgon Girl stops bullies in their tracks by turning them to stone.